 In contrast to store-bought cubes, these homemade bouillon cubes are healthy as can be!
 Not only are they free from toxic ingredients, they are filled with nourishing ones.

 The only ingredients are veggies, garlic, salt, and bits of chicken meat.
-Puree it all with an immersion blender, freeze, and you’re done!
+Puree it all with an immersion blender, freeze into cubes, and you’re done!

 Step 1: Make Homemade Stock

 First, make homemade chicken or beef stock as usual.
-Add your whole chicken (or just the bones and veggies), cover with water and simmer for several hours up to a day.
+Add your whole chicken (or just the bones and veggies), cover with water and simmer.

 - 1 whole chicken (or a chicken carcass/beef bones)